CZWin32768/XLM-Align/README.md

 Code and models for the paper **Improving Pretrained Cross-Lingual Language Models via Self-Labeled Word Alignment**.

+**Update**: release the aligner for word alignment on translation pairs.
+See [this page](https://github.com/CZWin32768/XLM-Align/tree/master/word_aligner).

 **The XLM-Align pretraining code has uploaded to the [unilm](https://github.com/microsoft/unilm/tree/master/infoxlm) repo.**

 ## Introduction